Individual Nutrition Counseling

 Nutrition counseling is an important part of treatment for and recovery from an eating disorder.
 Together we address nutrition and related concerns, and work to help you create a positive relationship with food and your body.

+If you already have a mental health provider and are seeking a dietitian to join your team, I continue to work in this capacity.
 As a Certified Eating Disorder Registered Dietitian (CEDRD), I prefer to work as part of a treatment team that includes medical and mental health professionals.
 This approach is considered “best practice” to treat these complex illnesses.
 With your permission I work with past providers or treatment teams from a higher level of care to help you make a smooth transition to your new team.

 If you do not yet have a treatment team, during our initial nutrition appointment we discuss options for psychotherapy and medical providers based on your needs and goals.

 Depending upon the severity and acuity of your eating disorder, it is not ideal for me to be both your dietitian and your therapist.
 If it is determined that you prefer to work with me as your therapist we will discuss options for nutrition support.
 For clients who don’t need consistent nutrition support, it may be possible to work with me for therapy and arrange periodic check in sessions for nutrition work.
 This will be determined on a case by case basis.

 I consider coordination of care with other members of the clinical team part of the process once Release of Information forms are in place.
 I encourage you to include other members of your support team in our work together – parents, partners, siblings, close friends, or whomever else you trust and want to involve in your treatment and recovery journey.

 Many people learn best by doing rather than simply listening.
 Beyond Broccoli™ has offered a range of experiential nutrition education and group classes to guide and support long-term changes.
 You can see a list of past classes here.